-In this section, we attempt to give a summary of the key ideas and concepts used in the proof of Theorems \ref{thm:sqrt lasso prob bound} and \ref{thm:sqrt lasso prob bound 2}.
-We start by discussing the useful properties of sub-Gaussian design vectors.
+In this section, we give a brief summary of the key ideas used in the proofs of Theorems \ref{thm:sqrt lasso prob bound} and \ref{thm:sqrt lasso prob bound 2}.
+We start by discussing several useful properties of sub-Gaussian design vectors.